 Completing, testing, and presenting the final Earth-grade prototype.
 Focus on finding additional sponsors and partners for the next development cycle.

-Starting the development of a Mars-grade prototype with teams at Delft University, Stanford University, and TU Wien.
+Starting the development of a Mars-grade prototype with teams at Stanford University and TU Wien.

 Finishing the Mars-grade version.
 Getting approval for a real Mars mission.
 Opening call for commercial and scientific payloads.

 Concluding the production of 100 Tumbleweeds and integrating all payloads.
 Launching and conducting first Tumbleweed Mars mission.